I think we all can agree that making more money and escaping your day job would make life a whole lot better!

 Here are a few reasons why we started a photo booth business:

-1. The newer style of open-air photo booths are on the up-rise of popularity at events.
+1. The newer style of Open-Air Photo Booths are on the up-rise of popularity at events.

-2. Easy to sell and simple to purchase
+2. Easy service to sell to clients.

-3. Easy to differentiate your photo booth company from the competitors.
+3. Easy to differentiate from competitors.

-4. Photo Booth rentals can be for all different types of events.
+4. Serves all different types of events.